-White-crested Tyrannulet (Serpophaga subcristata)
+White-crested Tyrannulet Serpophaga subcristata

 White-crested Tyrannulet, Itirapina, São Paulo, Brazil, April 2001 - click for larger image Brazil

 The White-crested Tyrannulet is a fairly common small flycatcher in southern South America and is found from south-east Bolivia and southern Brazil down to central Argentina.
+See the distribution map at xeno-canto.

 They are found in a variety of habitats ranging from forest borders to cerrado.